lyz1005/HelloSubmodule_SubFirst/README.md

-Git for HelloSubmodule submodule first on Android. <br\>
+Git for HelloSubmodule submodule first on Android. test update
-test update